Subtheme: Zoning and Housing Supply

-One way to jumpstart housing production is zoning reform or upzoning.
+One way to address the housing crisis from the supply side is to jumpstart housing production - i.e. to build more.
+The Affordable Homes Act notes that the state of MA needs to build at least 200,000 more housing units by 2030 to achieve a healthy vacancy rate and bring costs down.
+But to build more homes, more densely, we will need zoning reform or upzoning.
 Zoning is the set of municipal regulations that determines what kind of buildings can be built where.
 But years of exclusionary zoning practices have led to towns that favor large, costly, single-family residences which end up unaffordable for people with lower–and even moderate–incomes.
 To produce more housing, it will be necessary to reform zoning to allow for increased housing density, smaller homes, mixed-use zoning, and inclusionary zoning for the creation of affordable housing for low- to moderate-income people.

-For this research subtheme, students can help demonstrate how restrictive current zoning practices are by depicting discrepancies between what is already built and what is allowed by zoning to be built.
+Another potential direction is for students to demonstrate how restrictive current zoning practices are by depicting discrepancies between what is already built and what is allowed by zoning to be built.
 Looking comparatively across cities and towns in Boston, which cities have the most restrictive zoning?
 What percentage of existing properties couldn’t be built today?
 How can we make data-driven arguments to defeat some of the common pushbacks for zoning reform, like “we want to preserve the historical character of the neighborhood” or “housing for school age children will be a drain on town resources”?

 Background Reading